NEWSROOM

 EWC stands with Ukraine

 3 years.
 And even more its important to stand & stand up for freedom.
 EWC STANDS WITH UKRAINE.
-3 years ago European and International Writers and Translators – 53 Chairs and Presidents from 29 countries – condemned the violent attack on 24th February by the…
+Three years ago European and International Writers and Translators – 53 Chairs and Presidents from 29 countries – condemned the violent attack on 24th February by the…